ehrenbentz/LASERcoder/README.md

 ## License

 LASERcoder is licensed under the [GNU General Public License v3.0](LICENSE).
 You are free to use, study, modify, and share it.
-If you distribute LASERcoder or any software that incorporates its code, you must release that software under the GPL as well, with full source code — it can never be taken proprietary.
+If you distribute LASERcoder or any software that incorporates its code, you must release that software under the GPL as well, with full source code.
+No part of LASERcoder may be used in any part of proprietary, commercial, or closed-source software.

 ## Acknowledgments